 The above article shows the importance of end-to-end encryption and its particular relevance to data protection workflows.
 However, encryption is just one of the components of Kasten K10’s security features.
 To secure your data, we also provide a number of features for authentication (OIDC, Token-based authentication, etc.), fine-grained Role Based Access Control (RBAC), IAM support, cloud KMS integration, support for Customer Managed Encryption Keys (CMEKs), API use auditing, and much more!

-We encourage you to give the product a try (free, no sign-up needed) and let us know how we can help.
+We encourage you to give the product a try for FREE no sign-up needed, and let us know how we can help.
 We look forward to hearing from you!

 Niraj Tolia is the CEO and Co-Founder at Kasten and is interested in all things Kubernetes.
 He has played multiple roles in the past, including the Senior Director of Engineering for Dell EMC's CloudBoost family of products and the VP of Engineering and Chief Architect at Maginatics (acquired by EMC).
 Niraj received his PhD, MS, and BS in Computer Engineering from Carnegie Mellon University.